 - Hop-by-hop headers

-- These headers are meaningful only for a single transport-level connection and must not be retransmitted by proxies or cached.
+These headers are meaningful only for a single transport-level connection, and must not be retransmitted by proxies or cached.
 Note that only hop-by-hop headers may be set using the

 The date/time after which the response is considered stale.

-- Implementation-specific header that may have various effects anywhere along the request-response chain.
+Implementation-specific header that may have various effects anywhere along the request-response chain.
 Used for backwards compatibility with HTTP/1.0 caches where the

 Cache-Controlheader is not yet present.